adwinugroho/hugo-blog/content/article/now.md

 - Working on synchronizing Lazada Chat messages.
 - Creating a product sending feature for marketplaces such as Shopee, Lazada, Tokopedia, and TikTok.
 - Creating an integration of Jubelio Chat with TikTok.
+- Working on Jubelio Shipment, creating service for generate bulk shipping labels from HTML to PDF.

 ### 2023
 #### Diacon Medica Technologies